See also: blog posts about green roofs

 - Biodiversity and Wildlife

 Conventional roofs make hardly any contribution to biodiversity and wildlife objectives.
+People can, however, find other ways to make their homes more green, even if they need divisionkangaroof.com/areas-served/cornelia/ services to help them with their current roofing scenario.
 Green roofs make a significant contribution, particularly if they (1) have a soil depth of >150mm (2) are designed with local substrate materials (3) are planned on a citywide basis

 - Energy Conservation improved thermal performance

 A green roof acts as an insulation barrier, reducing the needs for heating in winter and air-conditioning in summer.
 Photosynthesis and evapo-transpiration reduce the amount of solar energy absorbed by the roof membrane.